Some career options for PCM in the year 2025 are engineering, design, data science, defense-related services, research, and emerging tech fields.

 What is PCM in 12th?

 12th PCM refers to studying Physics, Chemistry, and Mathematics in your senior secondary (10+2) education.
-It’s an important stage because it marks the end of school and the start of your career journey.
-By exploring career options in the science field, you can choose one that aligns with your interests and build a successful and satisfying career.
+It’s an essential stage because it marks the end of school and the start of your career journey.
+By exploring career options in science, you can choose one that aligns with your interests and build a successful and satisfying career.

-With PCM, you can pursue careers in areas like technology, healthcare, planning, multimedia, and infrastructure, depending on what you enjoy and are passionate about.
+With PCM, you can pursue careers in technology, healthcare, planning, multimedia, and infrastructure, depending on what you enjoy and are passionate about.
 It’s a gateway to many exciting opportunities!

 List of Courses You Can Choose After PCM

-After completing 12th PCM, students have a wide range of popular courses to choose from.
+After completing 12th PCM, students have a wide range of popular courses.
 Here’s a list of some top career-oriented courses after 12th PCM:

 B.Tech/B.E. in: